b1tcodes/my-portfolio/README.md

 </table>

 ## Features
-- looks cool ;)
+- looks cool ; )
 - Minimal design
 - learned some js to add the message at end page when you click dc
-- 100% mobile compatible
+- 100% mobile compatible.